Product

 Every service company, agency, and freelancer needs a consistent project intake process.
 This helps provide a better onboarding experience to the clients and helps you save time.
 When you have a consistent process in place, you can duplicate it for each client.

-Filter Clients
+Filter clients

 Working with every client who knocks on your door is not a good strategy for a freelancer or service provider.
 As a service provider, you need to be selective and accept clients that help you achieve your business objectives.
 More importantly, you must work with clients whose requirements you can fulfill.